 Family – Married my high school sweetheart, Debbie, six months after graduating from West Point (we were not allowed to be married while cadets; one of my classmates got married during our junior year in Vegas in the little white chapel on the strip and came back to West Point for a few days – to complete his OUTPROCESSING).

 Have two kids.
-Daughter Erin is an accomplished equestrian and the Racing Manager for West Point Thoroughbreds.
-Her son, our grandson Blake, is a toddler who already knows his way around a winner’s circle.
+Daughter Erin is an accomplished horsewoman and our Racing Manager and COO at West Point Thoroughbreds.
+Her children already know their way around a winner’s circle.
 Son Ryan graduated from Notre Dame and was a first-team All-American for the Irish soccer team and the ninth overall pick in the 2013 Major League Soccer draft.
-Ryan played professional soccer for five years, worked on Wall Street, and now attends the Wharton School of the University of Pennsylvania.
+Ryan played professional soccer for five years, worked on Wall Street, and now works at a consulting firm in Dallas.

 My siblings include four brothers and two sisters.
 None of them are really into racing that much.
 My dad was a high school chemistry teacher and a racing nut.
 My mom raised seven kids….

-Education – BS in Mechanical Engineering from West Point (1986) MSBA from Boston University (1990).
+Education – BS in Mechanical Engineering from West Point (1986) and MSBA from Boston University (1990).
 Served as an Artillery officer in the Army for eight years.
-One three year tour of duty in the 3rd Infantry Division in Schweinfurt, Germany.
+One three-year tour of duty in the 3rd Infantry Division in Schweinfurt, Germany.
 Graduated from Airborne and Ranger School in 1987.
 Left the Army in 1994 with the rank of Captain.
 Completed Harvard Business School Owner/President Management program (2014).

 It was a great experience both at West Point and in the Army.
-It’s a privilege to wear the uniform of the United States of America, and remain very proud of that.
-Sounds corny, but it’s very true!
+It was a privilege to wear the uniform of the United States of America.

 Interesting facts about college – Graduated much closer to the bottom of the class than to the top but was not the goat (the bottom person).
 One good thing about being the goat of your class at West Point – during the graduation ceremony, a paper bag is passed around and every member of the class puts at least a dollar in the bag – all given to the goat.
 The goat also gets a standing ovation from his classmates.

-Every year for the last 14 years about 15 of my classmates go to Vegas for a weekend in late February/early March to tell lies about our weight and our final GPA at school.
+Every year since about 2000 about 15 of my classmates go to Vegas for a weekend in late February/early March to tell the same stories over and over again.

 Favorite Movie and Book – Love The Shawshank Redemption.
 The World Is Flat by Thomas L. Friedman is my favorite book.